jjones4/c_budget/README.md

 Planned improvements to c_budget include using linked lists instead of character arrays to handle the data.

-I am also debugging some problems I have running the app on Windows.
+I am also debugging some problems when the app is run in Windows.
 I compile c_budget on Windows using the followign command:

 - cl -W4 c_budget c_budget.c c_budget_crud_operations.c c_budget_menus.c c_budget_read_input.c c_budget_validation.c -link -out:c_budget.exe